In-Depth Income Investing Analysis of the Fantastic Dividend Yield Growth at Microsoft & the Future Outlook for the Software Giant.

 By 8 August 2018, Microsoft was delivering an annualized payout of $1.68, a dividend yield of 1.54% and a payout rate of 39.5%.
 Those numbers were impressive because Microsoft was relatively cheap at $108.98 a share in a decidedly overhead market.

-If you are looking for a steady dividend that keeps up with inflation, Microsoft is it.
+If you are looking for a steady dividend that keeps ahead of inflation, Microsoft is it.
 Furthermore, that dividend is safe because of the nature of Microsoft’s business.
 The company is generating vast amounts of cash from its software sales.

 Microsoft generated a net income of $16.571 billion and a gross profit of $77.007 billion on annual revenues of $110.36 billion on 30 June 2018.
 Impressively, those revenues increased by 14.28% between June 2017 and June 2018.
 Microsoft reported revenues of $96.571 billion on 30 June 2017.